-Say: We want to keep bacteria in the lag phase as much as possible, but how do we do that?
-We do this by depriving bacteria of what they need to grow.
-Bacteria have six things they need that can be remembered with the acronym FATTOM.
-This stands for
+We want to control and slow the growth of bacteria so that they stay in the lag phase as much as possible, but how do we do that?
+We do this by creating an environment that deprives bacteria of what they need to grow.
+Bacteria have six main requirements for growth that can be remembered with the acronym FATTOM.